Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Base macro for alerts

-To be able to enable alerts only for the Production clusters you can change the macro_openshift_alerts_base ( macro_kubernetes_alerts_base or macro_docker_alerts_base) as macro_openshift_alerts_base = (openshift_cluster_eval=prod1 OR openshift_cluster_eval=prod2), that will generate alerts only for these two clusters.
+To be able to enable alerts only for Production clusters, you can change the macro_openshift_alerts_base ( macro_kubernetes_alerts_base or macro_docker_alerts_base) to macro_openshift_alerts_base = (openshift_cluster_eval=prod1 OR openshift_cluster_eval=prod2).
+This will generate alerts only for these two clusters.

 Troubleshooting command

-A new troubleshooting command has been introduces that can show you the list of all the annotations applied to a specific container or pod.
-For example, you can see all the annotations applied to the specific pod postgres-pod running in namespace default
+A new troubleshooting command has been introduced that can show you the list of all the annotations applied to a specific container or pod.
+For example, you can see all the annotations applied to the specific pod postgres-pod running in namespace default:

 kubectl exec -n collectorforkubernetes collectorforkubernetes-master-4gjmc -- /collectord describe --namespace default --pod postgres-pod --container postgres